T4GLTD/IIoT/HOL/IOTHubPiHackathon/IoTHub-PI-TSI/index.md

 * Click **Create*** at the bottom of the screen
 * This will take 1-2 minutes to create

-<--!
-Stopped here.
-Need to generate screenshots for initial views of pi simulator -->

 ### Setup Time Series Insights
 * Click "Resource groups" and then click on your lab resource group
 * Click on the Time Series Insights environment resource